alyulina/metastatic-phenotypes/data/README.md

 - **Clonal barcode counts** for all samples (`bc-counts/sample_clIDs_rBC_cluster_counts.txt`).
 All upstream data processing – from raw sequencing reads to clustered clonal barcode counts – is contained in `../read-processing`.

-These files are sufficient to generate most figures in the manuscript, except for three supplementary panels associated with Figure 3 that compare clustered and unclustered reads, which additionally require the raw data. _Raw data will be made available upon manuscript submission.
-Accession numbers and repository details will be provided in the manuscript._

-All downstream analyses and figure generation are contained in the `figures` folder.
-Commonly files include
+These files are sufficient to generate most figures in the manuscript, except for three supplementary panels associated with Figure 3 that compare clustered and unclustered reads, which additionally require the raw data.
+All downstream analyses and figure generation are contained in the `../figures` folder.
+Commonly used files include

 - **The number of reads associated with each cell line** in each sample, obtained by summing over clonal barcodes (`cell-line_read_counts.csv`).

 - **Estimated cell counts for each cell line** (`cell-line_cell_counts.csv`).
 Barcode read counts were converted to cell numbers by normalizing to a barcoded spike-in cell line added at a known abundance during library preparation (50,000 cells per sample).
 Information from `metadata.csv` is additionally required to correctly merge reads for replicate samples.
 For details, see `utils.convert_barcode_reads_to_cell_counts()` in `../figures/utils.py`.

+_Raw data will be made available upon manuscript submission.
+Accession numbers and repository details will be provided in the manuscript._